Course Catalog 2024-2025

 SWG 290 Gender, Sexuality and Popular Culture (4 Credits)

-In this course we will consider the manner in which norms of gender and sexuality are reflected, reinforced, and challenged in popular culture.
-We use theories of knowledge production, representation, and meaning-making to support our analysis of the relationship between discourse and power; our engagement with these theoretical texts helps us track this dynamic as it emerges in popular culture.
+This course considers the manner in which norms of gender and sexuality are reflected, reinforced and challenged in popular culture.
+The class uses theories of knowledge production, representation and meaning-making to support an analysis of the relationship between discourse and power; the engagement with these theoretical texts helps track this dynamic as it emerges in popular culture.
 Key queer theoretical concepts provide a framework for examining how the production gender and sexuality impacts cultural production.
-Through our critical engagement with a selection of films, music, television, visual art, and digital media we will discuss mainstream conventions and the feminist, queer, and queer of color interventions that enliven the landscape of popular culture with which we contend in everyday life.
+Through a critical engagement with a selection of films, music, television, visual art and digital media, the class discusses mainstream conventions and the feminist, queer and queer of color interventions that enliven the landscape of popular culture.
 Prerequisite: SWG 150 or equivalent.
 Enrollment limited to 25. {A}{S}

 SWG 300ah Seminar: Topics in the Study of Women and Gender- Abortion History, Law and Politics (4 Credits)

 On June 24, 2022, the U.S. Supreme Court overturned Roe v.
 Wade, reversing a half-century-long precedent of constitutional abortion rights.
 This course explores the history, law and politics of abortion in the U.S. before, during and after Roe.
 The course examines ideologies, strategies and tactics of the abortion rights movement as well as the anti-abortion movement, focusing in particular on the gender and racial politics of these movements.
 Discussions include abortion access, anti-abortion violence, “crisis pregnancy centers,” fetal personhood campaigns, the criminalization of pregnancy, abortion pills, telemedicine abortion and self-managed abortion.
 Prerequisite: SWG 150.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Variable